arduino/arduino-cloud-cli/README.md

 ## Thing commands

 Things can be created starting from a template or by cloning another thing.
-Additionally, a thing name should be specified.

-Create a thing from a template:
+Create a thing from a thing template.
+The name parameter is optional.
+If it is provided then it overrides the name retrieved from the template:

 `$ iot-cloud-cli thing create --name <thingName> --template <template.json>`

-Create a thing by cloning another thing:
+Create a thing by cloning another thing, here the *name is mandatory*:

-`$ iot-cloud-cli thing create --name <thingName> --clone-id <thingToCloneID>`
+`$ iot-cloud-cli thing clone --name <thingName> --clone-id <thingToCloneID>`

 Things can be printed thanks to a list command.

-Print a list of available things and their properties by using this command:
+Print a list of available things and their variables by using this command:

-`$ iot-cloud-cli thing list --properties`
+`$ iot-cloud-cli thing list --show-variables`

 Print a *filtered* list of available things, print only things belonging to the ids list: